-This program serves middle and high school students in Alcona, Alpena, Montmorency and Presque Isle counties, as well as the Oscoda, Fairview, Cheboygan, and Mio school districts.
+This program serves middle and high school students in Alcona county; as well as the Oscoda, Fairview, Hale, Ogemaw, Tawas, Whittemore, and Mio school districts; and Iosco Regional Educational Service Agency (IRESA).

-Talent Search's goal is assisting qualified persons 11 years of age or older (including adults) who have completed fifth grade to complete their secondary education and continue with some type of postsecondary education or vocational training.
-Services provided to eligible students include classroom presentations, career and financial aid advising, college campus visits, interest testing, a summer program, Career Pathways nights, and college application fee waivers.
+Talent Search's goal is assisting qualified persons 11 years of age or older (including adults) who have completed fifth grade to complete their secondary education and continue with some type of postsecondary education, vocational training, or certificate.
+Services provided to eligible students include university campus visits; ACT and SAT prep; career counseling; financial and economic literacy education; and assistance completing college, scholarship, and financial aid applications.